afroisalreadyinu/miniboss/README.md

   stop
 ```

-We can start our small ensemble of services by running `./miniboss-main.py
+We can start our small collection of services by running `./miniboss-main.py
 start`.
 After spitting out some logging text, you will see that starting the
 containers failed, with the `python-todo` service throwing an error that it
 cannot reach the database.
 The reason for this error is that the Postgresql